How to Build a Business Website in Singapore: Cost Guide and What to Include (2026)

 PDPA Compliance

-The Personal Data Protection Act (PDPA) governs how businesses in Singapore collect and use personal data.
-If your website has a contact form, newsletter signup, or any feature that collects visitor information, you must:
+The PDPA governs how businesses collect and use personal data.
+If your website has a contact form, newsletter signup, or anything collecting visitor information, you must:

-• Obtain consent before collecting personal data (a checkbox on your contact form that says "I agree to the Privacy Policy" is the minimum)
+- Obtain consent before collecting personal data (a checkbox on your contact form at minimum)

-The Personal Data Protection Commission (PDPC) provides free templates and guidance for businesses.
-Non-compliance can result in fines, so this is not something to skip.
+The PDPC provides free templates and guidance.
+Non-compliance can result in fines — this isn't something to skip.

 .sg Domain

-While not legally required, a .sg domain signals to Singaporean customers and Google that you are a legitimate Singapore business.
-It also tends to rank better for Singapore-based search queries than a generic .com.
+Not legally required, but a .sg domain signals to customers and Google that you're a legitimate Singapore business.
+It tends to rank better for Singapore-based searches than a generic .com.

 Hosting Location